Work with us

 When most people think of outdoor design they think of gardening, pool design and landscaping.
 We’d probably broaden that definition to include outdoor lifestyle in general.
 That encompasses how we eat, how we play, the lights we use, the structures we shelter underneath, the furniture we sit on, the paths we walk on and the landscaping we look at.
 It’s how a space feels to be in.
 It’s giving the outdoor space the same emphasis and sense of importance that we’ve always given to the indoors.
 So now when we talk about ‘outdoor lifestyle’ products, you’ll know what we mean.

 So we’ve told you a little bit about us and what we’re into.
 But mostly we want to tell you that we’re really excited that you’re considering joining our team and we look forward to having a chat & getting to know you better.

-If you’re wondering what our company is like before you shoot us an email, here’s a little Eco book of culture to give you a sense of the way things are done around here.
+If you’re wondering what our company is like before you shoot us an email, check out our book of culture below to get a sense of the way things are done around here.
 So take a look and see if this sounds like you.

 If you think this could be your next move, drop us a line with your resume and say hello.
 All hellos can be sent to firstname.lastname@example.org

 Eco Outdoor is committing to Learning + People in a big way